qagustina/web-scraping/README.md

 # web-scraping
-Scraping a table with Pandas and Python
+Scraping tables with pandas and regular expressions